Ontario Highway 400

-Highway400 is the second longest freeway in the province, the trans-provincial Highway 401 being the longest.
-It was the first fully controlled-access highway in Ontario when it was opened between North York and Barrie on July1, 1952.
-On that date, it was also the first highway to be designated as a 400-series.
-The freeway was extended in both directions; north of Barrie to Coldwater in 1958, and south of Highway401 to Jane Street in 1966.
-It was widened between North York and Barrie in the 1970s.
-Since 1977, construction on the freeway has been snaking north along Highway69 towards Parry Sound and Sudbury.
+It was the first fully controlled-access highway (freeway) in Ontario when it was opened between North York and Barrie on July 1, 1952.
+On that date, it was also the first route to be designated as a 400-series highway.
+The freeway was extended in both directions; north of Barrie to Coldwater in 1958, and south of Highway 401 to Jane Street in 1966; thereafter the route continues as the municipal expressway, Black Creek Drive, which opened in 1982.
+Since the 1970s to the present, there have been numerous projects which have widened and modernized the freeway between North York and Barrie, including being expanded with a collector-express system in Vaughan to accommodate the stack interchange with the new Highway 407 Express Toll Route (ETR).

-As of 2011, a four lane freeway is opened as far north as Carling; at that point, the four lanes narrow into two and continue northerly to Sudbury as Highway69.
-At the north end of Highway69, a segment of freeway is in operation between north of the French River and Sudbury; while this section will be part of the completed Highway400 route, at present it remains signed as Highway69.
-The remaining gap between Carling and north of the French River will be opened in stages as construction is undertaken and completed.
+Highway 400 is the second longest freeway in the province, the trans-provincial Highway 401 being the longest.
+Since 1977, construction on the freeway has been snaking north along Highway 69 towards Parry Sound and Sudbury.
+As of 2011, a four lane freeway is opened as far north as Carling; at that point, the four lanes narrow into two and continue northerly to Sudbury as Highway 69.
+At the north end of Highway 69, a segment of freeway is in operation from near Highway 522 south of the French River to Sudbury; while this section will be part of the completed Highway 400 route, at present it remains signed as Highway 69.
+The remaining gap between Carling and Highway 522 will be opened in stages as construction is undertaken and completed.

 Route description

-While Highway400 was originally known as the Toronto–Barrie Highway, the route has been extended well beyond Barrie to north of Parry Sound, and is projected to reach its eventual terminus in Sudbury in the 2020s.
+While Highway 400 was originally known as the Toronto–Barrie Highway, the route has been extended well beyond Barrie to north of Parry Sound, and is projected to reach its eventual terminus in Sudbury in the 2020s.